MarkEWaite/bmc-cfa-plugin/README.md

 The plugin can be integrated as part of the development life cycle for application development team, where one of the steps does checkpoint/commit analysis.

-It uses z/OSMF REST API to submit the following CFA job to run on z/OS.
+It uses z/OSMF REST API to submit the following job to run on z/OS.
 ```
 //CFRDEVOP JOB (${ACCTNO}),'CFA REPORT',NOTIFY=&SYSUID,
 //         CLASS=A,MSGCLASS=X,REGION=0M